 Historic Downtown Hendersonville and the Village of Flat Rock

 Melange is conveniently located in historic Hendersonville in the scenic Blue Ridge Mountains of Western North Carolina, near the Village of Flat Rock.
 Hendersonville is located 22 miles south of Asheville, NC on a plateau of 2200 feet above sea level.

 The heart and soul of Hendersonville is the tree-lined Main Street that reveals a shopping and dining district of more than 100 businesses with traditional southern hometown charm in a classy style.
 Catch a festival, parade, show or live music in Downtown.
-The focal point is the copper dome of the Old Courthouse with its statue of “Lady Justice,” the Greek goddess Themis of divine justice and law holding a sword in her right hand and scales in her left.
-It is believed to be only one of three in the United States without a blindfold.
+The focal point is the Old Courthouse which now houses the County Heritage Museum.
+The statue on its dome of “Lady Justice” holding a sword in her right hand and scales in her left, is believed to be only one of three in the United States without a blindfold.
 Catch an Old Timey Day, and shop for plants, produce, homemade art and baked goods, a traditional heritage of many local generations at the Curb Market, celebrating its 88th anniversary in 2014.

 The historic Village of Flat Rock came to prominence when affluent prominent plantation owners of the South’s low country and European transplants built summer estates.
 Specialty shops and restaurants add a new spin today.